lukehassel/btree/README.md

         name = bson_iter_utf8(&it, NULL);
     }

-    // delete by key
+    // delete by key (again, only the indexed field) bplus_tree_delete(tree, k1);
-    bplus_tree_delete(tree, k1);

-    // scan a range and "search by field" by filtering results int start = 0, end = 10; void* results[16];
+    // scan a range and "search by other field" by filtering results in user code int start = 0, end = 10; void* results[16];
     int n = bplus_tree_find_range(tree, &start, &end, results, 16);
     for (int i = 0; i < n; i++) {